-Since the predicted noise level from surface transportation exceeds 55 dBA, a generic warning clause must be added to the development agreement.
+As the predicted noise levels from surface transportation exceed 55 dBA at all PORs, a warning clause must be added to the development agreement.

 The City of Ottawa requires a Warning Clause whenever noise could meet or exceed 55 dBA 16 hour Leq at the Outdoor Living Area or Plane of Window of any living or sleeping area prior to any noise mitigation.